 - Health professionals such as physiotherapists and chiropractors through to homeopaths and reflexologists might ask patients to complete a form about their wellbeing prior to treatment.
 If this information isn’t stored in line with the new data regulations, it could be in breach of them.

 In fact, any company or individual providing marketing, IT, accountancy or other business support may have access to a wealth of client and customer data.
 GDPR says this now needs to be collected, stored and protected in specific ways in case of a breach.

 While everyone’s talking about high-profile hacks and attacks (and sadly these are genuine threats), cyber breaches come in all shapes and sizes.

 A member of staff accidentally leaving a laptop containing customer data on a train could leave your business vulnerable.
 Similarly, a disgruntled member of staff could access data that they shouldn’t.
 Data can also be deleted or lost from something as innocuous as a power outage, causing an IT system to fail.

 The point is that most businesses hold some sort of data that could be lost, changed or viewed without authorisation.
 Businesses ignoring the GDPR do so at their peril.

 How can I prepare a data protection strategy?

 The GDPR requires that larger businesses or public authorities carrying out large-scale data handling appoint a Data Protection Officer.
 While smaller business don’t have to do the same, it’s good practice to make sure data handling is a specific person’s job.
 That person then has responsibility for the following:

-- Carrying out a data protection impact assessment to determine what kind of personal information has been or will be collected, the collection method, how it’s used, transferred and stored, why it might be shared and how it’s protected.
+- Carrying out data protection impact assessments to determine what kind of personal information has been, is being or will be collected, the collection method, how it’s used, transferred and stored, why it might be shared and how it’s protected.